marshallward/f90nml/papers/joss/paper.md

 ================

-Development of `f90nml` has been ongoing for several years, and was created to support research activites at the Australian National University as part of the Australian Centre of Excellence in Climate System Science (ARCCSS).
+Development of `f90nml` has been ongoing for several years, and was created to support research activities of the Australian Centre of Excellence in Climate System Science (ARCCSS) at the Australian National University.

 This project is sustained by the feedback from its users, and continues to benefit from contributions from its userbase, for which the author is immensely